jenkinsci/workflow-cps-plugin/doc/classloader.md

 Jenkins uber classloader (`PluginManager.uberClassLoader`) defines visibility to every code in every plugins, so that every domain model of Jenkins can be accessed.
+This is the starting point of the hierarchy.

-"Trusted classloader" (TCL) and "regular classloader" (RCL) are `GroovyClassLoader`.
-Groovy compiler associated with them are modified.
+"Trusted classloader" (TCL) and "regular classloader" (RCL) are both `GroovyClassLoader`.
+Groovy compiler associated with them are configured for Jenkins Pipeline.
 For example, scripts loaded by those are CPS transformed to run with groovy-cps.
+See `CpsGroovyShellFactory` for more about the customizations that happen here.

-Additionally, scripts loaded in RCL lives in the security sandbox (unless the user opts out of it.)
-This classloader is meant to be used to load user-written Groovy scripts.
+Additionally, scripts loaded in RCL lives in the security sandbox (unless the user opts out of it, in which case it requires approval.)
+This classloader is meant to be used to load user-written Groovy scripts, which is not trusted.

-Scripts loaded in TCL does not live in the security sandbox.
-This classloader is meant to be used to load Groovy code packaged inside plugins.
+Scripts loaded in TCL, OTOH, does not live in the security sandbox.
+This classloader is meant to be used to load Groovy code packaged inside plugins and global libraries.
+Write access to these sources should be restricted to `RUN_SCRIPT` permission.

 ## Persisting code & surviving restarts
 When a Groovy script is loaded via one of `GroovyShell.parse*()` and